krzyzan/puppetlabs-lvm/README.md

 History
 -------
+2013-02-21 : krzyzan

+  * Use fully qualified names for logical_volume

 2012-08-14 : rcoleman

   * Version 0.1.1 : More style-guide compliant, fixed a closing } bug and updated README